 The relevance analysis inquires whether the report discloses information on topics identified as relevant for the company, industry and country.
 Issues have been selected from an inside-out and outside-in perspective, using the RepRisk ESG Risk Platform, the Materiality Map™ of the Sustainability Accounting Standards Board (SASB) and the GAPFRAME of Business School Lausanne.
 Read more about the methodology.

-On average, all sectors score around 55%, with ‘other service providers’ scoring the highest with 74% and real estate scoring lowest with 33%.
+On average, companies score around 53% (in 2017: 57%), with the ‘chemistry & pharmaceuticals’ sector scoring the highest with 70% and real estate scoring lowest with 35%.

 Average industry score

 - Food & beverage sector (2017: 35%) 65%

 - Retail & wholesale trade (2017: 64%) 57%